bovlb/frc-tips/commands/README.md

 The most commonly encountered example of a default command is the "Arcade Drive" command, which connects a joystick to the drive subsystem.
 This will run all of the time, except when you engage some autonomous driving routine.

 To set the default command for a subsystem, simply call `setDefaultCommand()`.
 Each subsystem can only have (at most) one default command.
-When using default commands, it is important that all commands using that subsystem have their requirements set correctly.
+When using default commands, it is important that all commands using that subsystem have their requirements set correctly; this ensures that the scheduler will deschedule the default command when they are scheduled.

 ```java
 // in RobotContainer.java, in configureBindings()